 The beauty of property investing is that a, ‘one size fits all’ approach never applies when it comes to your location strategy.

-Every investor is different – income, cash-flow, risk profile, as well as your work prospects, means each of us is an individual with particular circumstances that need to be taken into account carefully – in order to build a clear and precise plan that is designed around you.
+While it may sound vague and sometimes even dare we say it, evasive, every investor is different – income, cash-flow, risk profile, any existing properties as well as your work prospects, means each of us is an individual with particular circumstances that need to be taken into account carefully – in order to build a clear and precise plan that is designed around you.

-Considering the list below, will help to put you in a position where you are far better able to determine the right style of investment, and location, for you.
+The list below will help to put you in a position where you are far better able to determine the right style of investment, and location, for you.

 What are your financial limits?